 The increasing engagement of independent music labels on Cassette Store Day suggests that the platform has evolved and will remain prevalent to some degree in our ‘digital age’, regardless of its critics.
 In spite of the fact that it is almost impossible to regulate cassette tape sales, despite efforts by The Recording Industry Association of America.
 Tapes are very rarely tracked with a bar-code, and are often self-produced by underground musicians and DIY labels - which sell directly to consumers online or fans at gigs.
 My research, however, points to an engaged niche audience that is growing into a progressive sub-culture, hidden by the success of the media-dubbed ‘vinyl revival’.
 Cassette tapes make as much sense now, economically, as they do musically, in a twenty-first century ravaged with poverty and artistry at every corner.

-I am a freelance writer and journalist who enjoys writing words about subcultures surrounding retro platforms.
-If you enjoyed this article, please feel free comment below, share this piece on social media, or recommend it on Medium — where you can also follow me, figuratively, of course.
+I am a non-for-profit freelance writer and journalist who enjoys writing words about the subcultures surrounding retro platforms.
+If you enjoyed this article, please leave a comment, share on social media, or on Medium — where you can also follow me, or my instagram account @waiteski, figuratively, of course.